The world has changed beyond measure over the last couple of months and we're all trying to calibrate ourselves around a 'new normal'.

 Bicycle travel is experiencing a huge surge as city-dwellers everywhere take to two-wheels to avoid public transport or clogging up roads in their cars.

 Many businesses are still running remotely, but some offices are starting to re-open and many more are likely to follow over the next couple of months.
 If you are preparing for a return to the office, you might be considering a cycle commute for the first time ever.
 Fantastic.

-This week we're getting some advice on cycle commuting from our most committed two-wheeled commuter: our designer Sam.
+This week we're sharing some advice on cycle commuting from our most committed two-wheeled commuter: our designer Sam.

 Sam has been a Bromptoner ever since he started his previous job.
 Commuting daily from London to somewhere near Coventry, Sam needed a way of getting to Euston station quickly and then from Coventry station to his office at the other end.
 After nailing a speedy (11 seconds to be precise) fold and unfold routine, Sam was able to shave valuable time off of his trip (but did often end up cutting it so fine that he would cycle along the platform)!

 Nowadays he is working from home but had been commuting daily from North London to our office in Bermondsey.
 Once cycle commuting became a habit he did it pretty much every day come rain, shine, or winter darkness...and can't wait to get cycle commuting again.